AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

 ### Competition Configuration

-Once your bot is finished and tested, you need to register your bot in the competition's configuration file.
+Once your algobot is finished and tested, you need to register it in the competition's configuration file.
 Fork and open [_this.competition.config.json_](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/this.competition.config.json).
 Locate the following segment:

 ```
       {